 - 3 cups chicken stock or water

-- 12 oz short pasta shapes I used bow ties
+- 1 (12-oz) box short pasta shapes spirals or bow ties work great

-- 1/4 cup cream cheese ricotta, mascarpone… whatever you have on hand!
+- ¼ cup cream cheese OR ricotta, mascarpone… whatever you have on hand!
 Use more for extra creaminess.